 Decorating a home for the holidays is a tradition for many families.
 To keep your holidays safe and worry-free, Underwriters Laboratories (UL) and the National Fire Protection Association (NFPA) encourage you to refer to this checklist to reduce the risk of potential hazards in your home.
 Also, remember when you are shopping for holiday lights and other electrical holiday decorations, always look for the UL Mark (the letters “UL” inside a circle).

-Take down holiday lights after a maximum of 90 days of use to prevent damage from weather conditions and neighborhood animals.INDOOR HOLIDAY DÉCOR
+- Take down holiday lights after a maximum of 90 days of use to prevent damage from weather conditions and neighborhood animals.INDOOR HOLIDAY DÉCOR

 - Never place decorations near an open flame.
-And, never use metal hangers or metallic tinsel near electrical connections.Keep candles away from decorations, curtains, bedding, paper, furniture and other combustible materials
+And, never use metal hangers or metallic tinsel near electrical connections.

-Keep candles out of the reach and path of children and pets to avoid the risk of having them accidentally tipped over.
+- Keep candles out of the reach and path of children and pets to avoid the risk of having them accidentally tipped over.